Jorge Drexler

-Jorge Abner Drexler Prada (born 21 September 1964) is a Uruguayan musician and actor.
+Jorge Abner Drexler Prada (born 21 September 1964) is a Uruguayan musician, actor and medical doctor.
 Drexler is known for winning the 2005 Academy Award for Best Original Song for "Al Otro Lado del Río" from The Motorcycle Diaries, becoming the first Uruguayan to win an Oscar and marking the first time a Spanish-language song received the award.

 Early life

-Drexler was born in Montevideo.
-In 1939 his father, a German Jew from Berlin, fled to Bolivia with his family at the age of four to escape Nazi persecution.
-His mother is a Christian of mixed Spanish, French, and Portuguese descent.
-Drexler was raised Jewish, but does not follow any organized religion.
+Jorge Abner Drexler Prada was born on 21 September 1964 in Montevideo, the eldest child of Gunther Drexler Schlein (1935–2024) and Lucero Prada da Silveira (1939–2018).
+His father was a German Jew from Berlin who, at the age of four, fled Nazi persecution in Germany together with his parents, Georg and Ruth Drexler.
+The family sought refuge in Bolivia before later settling in Uruguay.
+His mother was a Roman Catholic of mixed Spanish, French, and Portuguese ancestry.

-Like many of his family, he studied medicine and became an otorhinolaryngologist—an ear, nose and throat specialist.
-Drexler began playing piano at age five, before attending guitar and composition classes.
-Although he had an interest in music, he became a doctor like both of his parents.
-He attended medical school in Montevideo.
-During his time in medical school, Drexler took a break to hitchhike through Brazil.
-He also studied music and recorded two albums, which were only released in Uruguay.
+Drexler was raised Jewish and attended both public schools and Jewish educational institutions, including the Instituto Ariel Hebreo Uruguayo.
+He began playing piano at age five, before attending guitar and composition classes.
+Although he had an interest in music, he studied medicine, like both of his parents, graduating from the University of the Republic, and specializing in otorhinolaryngology.
+He also worked as a lifeguard and as a home-visit physician.
+During his time in medical school, he took a break to hitchhike through Brazil.